 Applications must be entirely complete by the deadline, including test scores and letters of recommendation.
 Please note that it is highly advised to take the GRE and TOEFL/IELTS tests well in advance of the application deadline in order to ensure time for receiving and processing of the scores.
 Please do not mail any paper copies of application materials, except IELTS scores.
 They will not be reviewed.

-Information for international students, including proof of funding and visa information, can be found on the Graduate School's website (https://grad.wisc.edu/international-students).
+Information for international students, including proof of funding and visa information, can be found on the International Student Services website (https://iss.wisc.edu/students/admissions/).

 The department welcomes applications from scientific, engineering, and mathematical disciplines other than ECE.
 Applicants with a bachelor's degree may apply directly to the Ph.D. program.